This Company Has The World's Strongest Moat

 Thank you for taking the time to read this analysis.
 I welcome your comments and questions.
 If you find this article thought-provoking, please consider becoming a follower by scrolling back to the top and clicking the orange "Follow" link next to my name.
 This ensures you are notified of all my work as it is published and gives me feedback to know what readers find of interest.

-Those of you interested in income focused on value-based investing using high-quality dividend income equities with covered option writing to boost cash income and yield while reducing (but never totally eliminating) market risk, I offer through Seeking Alpha, my private premium research service, Engineered Income Investing.
+Those of you interested in income focused on value-based investing, using high-quality dividend income equities with covered option writing to boost cash income and yield while reducing (but never totally eliminating) market risk, I offer through Seeking Alpha my private premium research service, Engineered Income Investing.
 Send me a private message with your email address and a topic of "EII offer" if you'd like a complimentary copy of a few of my recent research reports.

 I am not a licensed securities dealer or advisor.
 The views here are solely my own and should not be considered or used for investment advice.
 As always, individuals should determine the suitability for their own situation and perform their own due diligence before making any investment.